Apollo Router quickstart

-Note: The Apollo Router is made available under the Elastic License v2.0 (ELv2).
-Read our licensing page for more details.
+The Apollo Router is made available under the Elastic License v2.0 (ELv2).
+For details, see our licensing page.

 If you have a bash-compatible terminal, you can download the latest version of the Apollo Router directly to your current directory with the following command:

 Go to the Apollo Router's GitHub Releases page and download the latest

 .tar.gz file that matches your system.
 Currently, tarballs are available for the following: